Pamblam/fuckit/README.md

 Copy the `main.jsx` file from the `core` directory to the root of your theme.
 Create a new page in your theme's `views` directory and add a route for it in the `main.jsx` page.

+## Deploying

+ - Upload the files and run the setup script.
+The script will tell you if you need to make changes to file permissions.
+ - Configure Apache to allow .htaccess changes in the web root, including mod_rewrite.

 ## Updating Fuckit

 These steps will update your Fuckit install while maintaining all content and themes.